thelovelab/tximeta/vignettes/tximeta.knit.md

 # Clear *linkedTxomes*

-The following code removes the table with information about the *linkedTxomes*.
+The following code removes the entire table with information about the *linkedTxomes*.
 This is just for demonstration, so that we can show how to load a JSON file below.

-**Note:** Running this code will clear information about any *linkedTxomes* on your machine.
+**Note:** Running this code will clear any information about *linkedTxomes*.
+Don't run this unless you really want to clear this table!

 ```r